ccamel/awesome-ccamel/README.md

 - [okp4/data-join-tabular](https://github.com/okp4/data-join-tabular) - Tabular data join service
 - [okp4/data-selector](https://github.com/okp4/data-selector) - Select (or filter) data of different types and in multiple dimensions.
 - [okp4/detection-of-personal-data](https://github.com/okp4/detection-of-personal-data) - 📟 CLI tool to detect sensitive personal data
+- [omnigent-ai/omnigent](https://github.com/omnigent-ai/omnigent) - A meta-harness for all your AI agents.
+Omnigent provides a common layer over Claude Code, Codex, Pi, and the agents you write yourself: swap or combine harnesses without rewriting, keep them in check with policies and sandboxing, and collaborate in real time on the same live session, from any device.
 - [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 - [openai/grok](https://github.com/openai/grok) -
 - [openai/openai-cs-agents-demo](https://github.com/openai/openai-cs-agents-demo) - Demo of a customer service use case implemented with the OpenAI Agents SDK